• Skip to primary navigation

 Making homemade waffles is an easy task.
 You'll only need a couple of bowls, a whisk and a waffle maker.

-• COMBINE the dry ingredients in a large bowl and whisk together until well mixed.
+• STEP 1: Combine the dry ingredients in a large bowl and whisk together until well mixed.

-• DIVIDE the eggs into two bowls.
+• STEP 2: Divide the eggs into two bowls.
 One for the yolks and one for the whites.

-• ADD the wet ingredients to the egg yolks and whisk together until smooth.
+• STEP 3: Add the melted butter, pumpkin puree, maple syrup, vanilla extract, and milk to the egg yolks and whisk together until smooth.

-• WHISK the egg whites until frothy and at least double in volume.
+• STEP 4: Whisk the egg whites until frothy and at least double in volume.

-• MIX the wet ingredients into the dry.
+• STEP 5: Mix the wet ingredients into the dry.

-• GENTLY FOLD the egg whites into the batter taking care not to deflate the air bubbles.
+• STEP 6: Gently fold the whipped egg whites into the batter taking care not to deflate the air bubbles.

 If there is still steam coming out of the waffle iron, then there is still too much moisture.
 Once the moisture cooks away you will be left with a crispy, light, perfectly cooked waffle.
-Remove it too soon and the waffles will get soggy as they cool.
+Place cooked waffles on a cooling rack to prevent soggy bottoms.

-A stack of pumpkin waffles on a plate.
+A stack of three gluten free pumpkin waffles on a serving plate.

 Wrap individual waffles in a paper towel, then stack together and store in a ziploc bag or airtight container.
 You can refrigerate them if you will consume within 3-4 days.
 Otherwise they are great stored in the freezer.